 Bookings can be made on-line at Spirit Whale Watching.
 An adult ticket will set you back $99.00 but it is most certainly a once in a lifetime experience, so well worth it I think.

-***We received a discounted rate on the purchase price of our ticket***
+***As per our Disclosure Policy, we received a discounted rate on the purchase price of our ticket***